RebornOS-Developers/calamares-configuration-rpi/README.md

 - `sh packaging/install-package.sh <MODE>`: Just installs a package locally, except if no built package is detected, a package is built.

 - where `<MODE>` can be one of the below
-     1. `local`: Selects *calamares-configuration-local* from the local project that you have cloned already.
+     1. `local`: Selects *calamares-configuration- local* from the local project that you have cloned already.
      2. `git`: Selects *calamares-configuration-git* from the latest git commit.
-     3. `stable`: Selects *calamares-configuration* from the git tag corresponding to the [`pkgver` specified in the PKGBUILD](https://github.com/RebornOS-Developers/calamares-configuration/blob/main/packaging/calamares-configuration/PKGBUILD#L4).
+     3. `stable`: Selects *calamares-configuration* from the git tag corresponding to the [`pkgver` specified in the PKGBUILD](https://github.com/RebornOS-Developers/calamares-configuration-rpi/blob/main/packaging/calamares-configuration/PKGBUILD#L4).
 If `pkgver=0.1.2`, then the git tag `v0.1.2` is used for packaging.

 > **Note**: Any additional parameters passed to the above scripts are automatically sent to `makepkg` or `pacman` (whichever is applicable).